Royce Lewis Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 22nd in MLB.

-- The Rangers have a 4.11 team ERA that ranks 14th among all MLB pitching staffs.
+- The Rangers have the 14th-ranked team ERA among all league pitching staffs (4.08).

 © 2023 Data Skrive.
 All rights reserved.